Microsoft has started sending Windows 8.1 to its hardware manufacturers, hitting the so-called RTM milestone for the much-awaited update to Windows 8.

 Another one echoed the sentiment: "Most of us actually want to support Windows 8.1, a lot of us want to get apps ready for the awesome 8.1 features, but we can't properly do that unless we get the RTM bits before the public gets the Windows 8.1 update."

-In a response to one of the developers commenting on his post, a Microsoft moderator wrote: "We are continuing to put the finishing touches on Windows 8.1 to ensure a quality experience at general availability for (all) customers."
+In a response to one of the developers commenting on his post, Leblond wrote: "We are continuing to put the finishing touches on Windows 8.1 to ensure a quality experience at general availability for (all) customers."

 By shipping the OS to hardware makers now, Windows 8.1 devices will be ready in time for the year-end holidays, according to Leblond.